 —The actual virus, Cath.

 —I think it was the most unbearable it ever was for me back then.
-With every single development came every single instantaneous response from every dull plodding idiot with a phone.
+With every single new event came every single instantaneous response from every dull plodding idiot with a phone.
 Everyone’s sad it’s happening, obviously, but then everyone also has to be a school-nanny tattletale and tell everyone over and over again to wash your hands and stay at home, and everyone also has to protest the stay at home order because of course it’s a deep state conspiracy, and everyone has to post the continuing death toll as if that’s going to help anyone at all, as if everyone isn’t just waiting for the news to finally come out.
 Every day, with every new development, I could predict exactly the same shallow surface-level responses from thousands of shallow surface-level people at a time.
 Everyone has to respond to everything that happens, whether it’s necessary or not, whether it’s interesting or not, or god forbid, whether it’s funny or not.
 No one can just either be interesting or shut up if they know they aren’t.
 We’ve been here for thousands of years, and we’ve used up all the novel responses to life and art already.
 Meanwhile we are baking the planet to death and shitting into the oceans and streams, and for what?
 If an alien power came to this planet and asked us to justify how we’ve been treating it, what could we possibly say to convince them it was all worth it?
 Beethoven’s fucking ninth?

 A tense silence as Cath waited for Ian to finish, while the latter poured another glass of wine.